Skip to main content World Without Eng

 The benefits

-For one, they make a way for individuals to work on the projects that motivate them (shoutout to the Agile manifesto!).
-This can be a huge boon to developer happiness and productivity.
-With a more static team structure, employees can be stuck with the work that falls into their domain whether it excites them or not.
-In my own experience, developers that are hired into a team that supports growth or marketing often feel like the work they’re doing isn’t that meaningful.
+With a more static team structure, employees can be stuck with the work that falls into their domain, whether it excites them or not.
+In my experience, developers hired into a team that supports growth or marketing often feel like their work isn’t that meaningful.
 They joined the company because they wanted to work on the core product, not because they wanted to optimize ads and landing pages.
 (Let me interject quickly that this is often a failure on the business side to explain the role.
-These business problems are absolutely fascinating and can be very fun to solve, but this isn’t immediately obvious to most engineers).
-But with the ability to move from project to project, engineers can spend some time doing the “necessary” work of optimizing landing pages, and some time doing the “meaningful” work of contributing to the core product.
+These business problems are fascinating and rewarding to solve, but this isn’t immediately obvious to most engineers).

 The dangers